Azure/azure-sdk-for-js/CONTRIBUTING.md

 ### Dev Packages

-The daily dev build for JS are published directly to [npmjs.com](https://npmjs.com) under the dev tag.
+The daily dev build for JS are published directly to [npmjs.com](https://npmjs.com) under the alpha tag.
 These are published daily whenever there is a change in the package.
-You can test them by downloading or taking a dependency the "dev" tagged version of the package, or pinning to particular dev version.
+You can test them by downloading the "alpha" tagged version of the package, or pinning to particular alpha version.

 The daily dev packages are considered volatile and taking dependencies on a dev package should be considered a temporary arrangement.